Imran122/wood_handi_craft_clientPart/README.md

 :arrow_right: In this project there are some features for users.
 You can Use `ADD REVIEW`, `MY ORDERS`, `PAYMENTS`.in my order you will only see your order and can `delete order`. <br/>

-:arrow_right: Users also can make review and give feedback from 1 to 5.
+:arrow_right: Users also can make review and give feedback from 0 to 5.
 And the data will show in home pages.<br/>

 :arrow_right: In this project there are some features for Admin.
 You can Use `Manage All Orders`, `Add A Product`, `Make Admin`, `Manage Products` .in manage order you will only see all order and can perform some task like `shiped order`,`delete order`. <br/>

 :arrow_right: Admin also post products and it will show in explore pages.Also he can manage products in "manage products page" and can delete products to delete it from explore pages. <br/>

 :arrow_right: Admin also can make a user to admin by email. <br/>
+:arrow_right: Firebase authentication i have used for Email and password .Also for google authentication. <br/>